Title V Maternal and Child Health

 Executive Summary

-Delaware’s Title V priorities and plans for the coming year are presented below by population domain, as defined by the federal Maternal and Child Health Bureau.
+Delaware’s Title V priorities and plans for the coming year are presented here by population domain, as defined by the federal Maternal and Child Health Bureau.
 These population domain “snapshots” convey a brief overview of our goals, progress, and plans for each health area.
-In some of the health areas, we are building on years of previous work and partnerships and have very detailed action plans forward.
-In others, we are forging into new territory and will be spending the time over the course of the five year grant cycle learning, building expertise, and establishing new relationships.
+In some of the health areas, we are building on years of previous work and partnerships and have very detailed action plans for the future.
+In others, we are forging into new territory and will be spending the time over the course of the five-year grant cycle learning, building expertise, and establishing new relationships.

 Please note that these plans represent the role that the Title V Program can play in improving the health of mothers and children, given our resources and capacity, and are not intended to be a comprehensive strategic plan to address each of the targeted health areas.
 Moving the needle on any of these health priority areas will require collective effort from many partners throughout the state.
 For more detail, please review Delaware’s full Title V Maternal and Child Health Block Grant application.